alphagov/govuk-import-export-prototype/guide/starting-to-export/export-licences.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You may need a licence before you can export some types of goods.
+You may need a licence before you can move some types of goods.
 These are called ‘restricted goods’.

 ##Animals and agricultural products